pnp/powershell/documentation/Connect-PnPOnline.md

 ```

 This will authenticate you using the PnP Management Shell Multi-Tenant application.
 A browser window will have to be opened where you have to enter a code that is shown in your PowerShell window.
+Alternatively, create an environment variable, call it `ENTRAID_APP_ID` or `ENTRAID_CLIENT_ID` and set the value to the app id you created.

 ### EXAMPLE 5
 ```powershell
 Connect-PnPOnline -Url "https://contoso.sharepoint.com" -DeviceLogin -LaunchBrowser
 ```

 This will authenticate you using the PnP Management Shell Multi-Tenant application.
+Alternatively, create an environment variable, call it `ENTRAID_APP_ID` or `ENTRAID_CLIENT_ID` and set the value to the app id you created.
 A browser window will automatically open and the code you need to enter will be automatically copied to your clipboard.

 ### EXAMPLE 6
 ```powershell